inspec/inspec/docs/resources.rst

 process -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``process`` matcher tests if the named process is running on the system.
-For example:
+The ``process`` matcher tests if the named process is running on the system:

 .. code-block:: ruby